miatrinity/canny-code-blog/src/_posts/2023-06-04-rails-saas-conf-wrapup.md

 Onto the dudes!

 **Adam**'s MC skills were top-shelf and he's as approachable as a friendly barista.
-Didn't get to shoot the breeze much - but there's always next time, <switch on OZ accent> _mate_!
+Didn't get to shoot the breeze much - but there's always next time, &lt;switch on OZ accent&gt; _mate_!
 **Tom** not only did nail his talk, but also went full-on Yoda, offering to share his hard-earned SaaS wisdom with a mastermind group.
 Boss move!
 **Andrew** - duh.
 I'm pretty sure the Energizer bunny was modeled after this dude.
 High-voltage vibes, round the clock.
 Much love for pulling this off, man!